Antidoteseries/Android-Universe-Module-Deployer/README.md

 # Android-Universe-Module-Deployer

-## Please noticed that the script still in developing.
+## Please notice that the script still in developing.
 All features may changed before the first stable version released.

 #

 ## What's This?

 Android Universe Module Deployer (AUMD) can help you deploy modules easily.
 Just need touch the flash button in your recovery.

 ## How to use?

     git clone https://github.com/Antidoteseries/Android-Universe-Module-Deployer.git

 Then put your modules in the Modules folder and pack all the files to a zip archive.

 Flash it on your phone.

 All done.

 ## How to change parameter?

 Edit the config.ini.

 ### - Main Config.ini

 #### PackageName

 ##### The name for your entire package.

 e.g. Xperia XZ2 Compact Update Package

 #### Device

 ##### The name or code that your device has.
 You can see it on ro.product.devices

 #### Mode

 ##### Deployer support 3 different modes now.

 ZIP: Packing your module to a ZIP file one by one, and put them in the Modules folder